18.104.22.168 Enforcement of Human Rights

 - The State may legally permit “Freedom of thought, conscience and religion” (Article 18), but people’s actual freedom to choose their own religion, or to reject all religions, is much more likely to be constrained by moral (or immoral) pressure from their families (4.3.2) or by other people of the same religious group.

 - The law can be used to enforce a necessary minimum standard for people’s behaviour, but it does not define the standard that ought to be reached.
-As Penny Smith, of Cardiff University, wrote:
+As Penny Smith, of Cardiff University, wrote in the introduction to her book, Making Rights Work:

 - The purely moral rights listed in the UDHR do not have formal mechanisms for implementation and enforcement.
 They record a society’s recognition of what constitutes good behaviour, to lend authority to people when they are trying to exert moral influence on others – as discussed later in this chapter (4.3.1).